What to Know About COVID-19

 Search By Keyword

-- June 15 – All employees may return to campus, No UTSW-related domestic travel through June 15
+- Aug.
+1 – No UTSW-related domestic travel through Aug.
+1

 - Sept.
 1 – No UTSW-related international travel through Sept.
 1